Vito LoGrasso: Return to the independent circuit (2007–2015)

 On September 19, 2013, Vito appeared in Ring Warriors as the leader of the stable The Slambinos.

 On September 18, 2013, LoGrasso's wrestling school announced a partnership with Dragon Gate USA wrestling as a farm system.

 In mid-2014, Vito retired from in-ring competition.

 Vito again appeared with the Ring Warriors in April 2015 as the manager of the Slambinos.

+Vito returned to the ring in 2021-22 after taking care of his wife after a long illness.